-- Donate the money you would normally spend on Christmas cards to a worthwhile charity, and give Seasons Greetings to family and friends when you see them or via social media.
+- Donate the money you would normally spend on Christmas cards to a worthwhile charity.
+And give Seasons Greetings to family and friends when you see them, or via social media.

-- Do an online grocery shop for the non-perishable items you will need and get it delivered a couple of weeks before Christmas Eve.
+- Do an online grocery shop for the non-perishable items you will need, and get it delivered a couple of weeks before Christmas Eve.

-- Pre-order the perishable food items, from the butchers, farm shop or fruit and vegetable store, then all you need to do is collect it all on Christmas Eve, or get someone else to do it for you!
+- Pre-order the perishable food items, from the butchers, farm shop or fruit and vegetable store.
+Then all you need to do is collect it all on Christmas Eve, or get someone else to do it for you!

-If you find it still gets too much and you just can’t hold the stress in any longer, try this simple technique to calm your nerves and let it all go:
+Try this simple technique to calm your nerves and let it all go: